PulseBot-gg/Pulse-Docs/docs/integrations/koodos.md

 </div>

 <u><b>Description</b></u>
-Koodos is an SMS based platform, where you can share and discover music through emojis! ✨ Top curations can get featured as a song of the day.
+<br>Koodos is an SMS based platform, where you can share and discover music through emojis! ✨ Top curations can get featured as a song of the day.
 These songs are what you can play through Pulse!
 You can check out these songs with the commands listed below (d=day, w=week, m=month:
 <br>
 <br>Example 1: `?sotd`
 <br>Example 2: `?sotw`